vic-ma/website/content/posts/2025-11-05-final-report/index.md

 * The constraints imposed by the current slot.
 * The constraints imposed by the intersecting slot where the cursor is.

-This meant that our algorithm could actually handle the problematic grid properly if the cursor was on the bottom-right cell.
-But not if the cursor was on any other cell:
+This means that our algorithm could actually handle the problematic grid properly if the cursor is on the bottom-right cell.
+But not if the cursor is on any other cell of 4-Across:

 ![Broken behaviour](https://victorma.ca/posts/gsoc-6/broken.png)

 ### Consequences

+All this means that our word suggestion algorithm was prone to generating *dead-end words*---words that seem to fit a slot, but that actually lead to an unfillable grid.

+In the problematic grid example I gave, this unfillability is immediately obvious.
+The user fills 4-Across with a word like *WORM*, and they instantly see that this turns 4-Down into *ZERM*, a nonsense word.
+That makes this grid not so bad.

+The worst cases are the insidious ones, where the fact that a word suggestion leads to an unfillable grid is not obvious at first.
+This leads to a ton of wasted time and frustration for the user.

 ### The fix